Sokahr/MailCSVApplication/README.md

 Build with Spring-Boot.

+###Build
+With Gradle
+just run gradle build

+or execute the gradle-wrapper

+`gradlew build`

 ###How to run:

-`java -jar ./projectATest-0.0.1-SNAPSHOT.jar resource=./TestAufgabe.csv`
+`java -jar ./build/libs/csvMailer-0.0.1-SNAPSHOT.jar resource=./example.csv`

-Commandline Parameter
+####Commandline Parameter

 _resource_ : Defines the CSV-File which contains email,firstname,lastname separated with ; and " as quotes

 ###Change default configuration
+Just put a __application.properties__ File with the following keys in it.

-corePoolSize = The corePoolSize for multithreded taskExecution.
+_corePoolSize_ = The corePoolSize for multithreded taskExecution.

-maxPoolSize = The maxPoolSize for multithreded taskExecution
+_maxPoolSize_ = The maxPoolSize for multithreded taskExecution

-sendMailChunkSize = The chunk size for one sendMail Job
+_sendMailChunkSize_ = The chunk size for one sendMail Job